ghulette/dotfiles/README.md

 - I like Nord theme JetBrains Mono font.

-This will set up symlinks:

 ```
 $ git clone git@github.com:ghulette/dotfiles.git ~/.dotfiles
 $ cd .dotfiles
+$ stow nvim  # do this for each command you want to install
-$ stow .
+$ stow ...
 ```

 Don't forget to update using `stow .` in the `.dotfiles` directory after `git pull`.